-Pan Pacific Business to Converge in Honolulu
+Entrepreneurs and Investors to Converge in Honolulu

 Chenoa: We’re trying to position Hawaii as the spot where East meets West for business.
 The more business you see between US and Asian markets, the more opportunity there will be for Hawaii to play a role.
 Ultimately, I want more cross-border businesses headquartered in Honolulu, it’s a role we can play in the global economy.

-Q: What is the significance of the event taking place at UH’s East Meets West center?
+Q: What is the significance of the event taking place at the East-West Center?

 Chenoa: They’ve been a partner every year, offering helpful bilingual volunteers.
 This year we are taking it one step further and having the event there.
 It’s a natural fit for us.